S-1037

 Plain Language

-Covered entities are prohibited from designing chatbot features that prioritize engagement, revenue, or retention metrics — such as session length, frequency of use, or emotional engagement — over user wellbeing.
-This is a design-level prohibition: features must not be *designed to* prioritize these metrics at the user's expense.
-Separately, operators must not design features that help minors or unverified users hide their chatbot use from parents or guardians.
-The separately defined 'duty of loyalty' reinforces this by prohibiting material conflicts of interest between the operator and user.
+Covered entities are prohibited from designing features that prioritize engagement, revenue, or retention metrics (session length, frequency of use, emotional engagement) at the expense of user wellbeing.
+This is a broad anti-manipulation prohibition that covers addictive design patterns, engagement optimization that harms users, and any feature architecture that subordinates user interests to platform metrics.
+Additionally, covered entities may not design features that help minors or unverified users hide their chatbot use from parents or guardians — this prevents circumvention of the parental oversight framework.
+The statute also defines a broader 'duty of loyalty' concept that reinforces this prohibition.

 Statutory Text